 All undergraduate students upon graduation are eligible to take the National Fundamentals of Engineering, F.E., examination and students with an additional 16 quarter hours of surveying/geomatics courses can take in Oregon the Fundamentals of Surveying, F.S., examination.
 These examinations are the first step to becoming a licensed Professional Engineer or Professional Surveyor.

 Among the many unique opportunities open to OSU Civil Engineering students is the Civil Engineering Cooperative Program (CECOP).
-The program offers students a high quality, paid industrial experience and related academic activities while pursuing a degree at OSU.
+The program offers students a high quality, paid industrial experience and related academic activities while pursuing a degree at Oregon State.
 Students in the CE program are also eligible to seek registration as a Professional Engineer or a Professional Land Surveying license.

 A more detailed explanation of the BSCE program is contained in the Civil Engineering Undergraduate Advising Guide.